josefs/meta-paper/paper.md

 optimizer to recover the sharing in the stencil computation.  [@lippmeier2011efficient]

-In meta-repa we have solved the problem of sharing computation between elements by using push arrays to represent the result of the stencil computation.
-The push array allows the producer more control over the loop that writes the array, which makes it possible to explicitily exploit the sharing by having a inner sequential loop that maintains a state.
+In meta-repa we have solved the problem of sharing computation between elements by using Push arrays to represent the result of the stencil computation.
+The Push array allows the producer more control over the loop that writes the array, which makes it possible to explicitily exploit the sharing by having a inner sequential loop that maintains a state.
 Computations that can be shared are stored in the state so